linucksrox/hugoblog/content/post/2017-06-19-databases-in-android-part-3.md

 tags: [
   "android",
 ]
+summary: "Part 3 of a mostly code look at using SQLite in Android (not using Room)"
 ---

 Before I get into ContentProviders, I just want to mention how difficult it is to blog consistently.
 I mean, it's not too bad.
 You just have to commit to a schedule and stick with it.
 You just have to be motivated to write instead of work on your app that is probably way more interesting to work on.
 It's not a complaint though, more of a rant.
 There's just not much time available to work on side projects when you have a full time job and family to spend time with, assuming you don't work for Apple.